FridljDa/pm25_inequality/README.md

 * data/05_demog/[YYYY]_in_[ZZZZ] census tract level population counts of year [YYYY] translated into census tracts of year [ZZZZ] using data/crosswalk_[YYYY]_[ZZZZ].csv.
 Too large to include on Github.
 * data/06_dem.agr population counts by exposure level and county.
 Too large to include on Github.
 * data/07_gbd_paf TODO
+* data/08_total_burden/mort[YYYY].csv restricted use mortality counts were obtained from US National Vital Statistics System (NVSS) covering all deaths occurring within the United States.
+The usage of the restricted-use data set for this study was approved by the Division of Vital Statistics at the Center for Disease Control and Prevention.
+Not shared due to privacy concerns and data-usage restrictions.
 * data/15_sum_higher_geog_level
 * data/16_prop_of_attr_burd
 * data/16_sum_higher_geog_level_total